pambrose/battlesnake-examples/README.md

 ngrok http 8080
 ```

-Use the ngrok *http* address printed in the console for your snake URL on the Battlesnake website.
+Use the ngrok *http* address printed in the console for your snake URL.

 You can run your snake with a script or as an uberjar.